 In her spare time, Mrs. Stephanie previously volunteered with Frame Works of Tampa Bay at low income schools, where she educated students on social emotional learning.
 She contributes to the Tampa Bay community by volunteering with Paws for Friendship, along with her pet therapy dog, Bruce Lee.
 Her passion in ending the negative stigma associated with mental health, is a daily task she works towards with each person throughout the Tampa Bay community.

-Ms. Nikki Tucker is a great asset to our team, she is a Registered Mental Health Counselor Intern and our Virtual Assistant.
+Ms. Nikki Tucker is a compassionate, caring and wonderful Registered Mental Health Counselor Intern.
 She counsels children ages 5 and up (plus she is available on weekends).
 Ms. Nikki has had a passion for listening and working with others from an early age.
 She developed a true love for working with children through opportunities tutoring and volunteering.
 This love for working with children and their families lead her to pursue a bachelor’s degree in Early Childhood Education at Auburn University.

 After her undergraduate experience, Ms. Nikki pursued an opportunity working with children as a preschool teacher.
 Through teaching, she discovered an interest in her young student’s behavior as it related to their home life and innate personality.
 Ms. Nikki returned to school to pursue a master’s in Mental Health Counseling at Stetson University after two years of teaching.
 While completing her master’s, Ms. Nikki worked with children, adolescents and adults at an outpatient counseling program in Orlando.